 The first project assignment is voluntary and can yield the grades C or D if completed successfully.
+The assignment can also be part of the continuous examination and replace the written exam (see above).
 The problems are familiar advanced problems on frequency control, electricity pricing and emissions as well as Monte Carlo simulation.